mefranklin6/DesktopImageWriter/README.md

     Note: this can be done via Group Policy at User Configuration > Policies > Admin Templates > Control Panel > Desktop > Desktop > DesktopWallpaper

 ## Requires:
-- Windows 10+
+- Windows 10+ on your machine and target machines
-- Python 3.10+ (Written in Python 3.11.6)
+- Python 3.10+ on your machine (Written in Python 3.11.6)
-- Pillow lib for Python.  (pip3 install Pillow, written with 10.0.0)
+- Pillow lib for Python on your machine.  (pip3 install Pillow, written with 10.0.0)
-- PowershellRemoting enabled
+- PowershellRemoting enabled in your domain.
-- Run by a user who is in the admin group on target machines
+- Run by a user who is in the admin group on target machines.

 # Config.yaml
 TargetList: full path to text file containing a list of target PC's.
 One PC per line, no spaces please.